thanos-io/thanos/docs/quick-tutorial.md

 The purpose of the Sidecar is to back up Prometheus's data into an object storage bucket, and give other Thanos components access to the Prometheus metrics via a gRPC API.

-The sidecar makes use of the `reload` Prometheus endpoint.
+Sidecar makes use of Prometheus's `reload` endpoint.
 Make sure it's enabled with the flag `--web.enable-lifecycle`.

 [Component sidecar documentation](components/sidecar.md)